Étienne Truteau

 Étienne Truteau (1641–1712) was an early French pioneer who emigrated to New France, which later became Canada.
 He was involved with the colonization and development of the area of New France that is now Montreal, Longueuil and Saint-Lambert.
 He was a master carpenter, wheelwright, and notable soldier.
-He is the patronymic ancestor of the Trudeau family (Truteau) of North America including the American politician Charles Laveau Trudeau, Zénon Trudeau and Canadian prime ministers Pierre Trudeau and Justin Trudeau.
+He is the patronymic ancestor of the Trudeau family (Truteau) of North America including the American politician Charles Laveau Trudeau, Zénon Trudeau, cartoonist Garry Trudeau, and Canadian prime ministers Pierre Trudeau and Justin Trudeau.

 Early life

 Étienne Truteau was born in La Rochelle, France, on June 8, 1641, to François Truteau, a master stonemason, and Catherine Matinier.

 Life

 He emigrated to New France arriving on September 7, 1659.
 In 1663 he was hired as a master-carpenter by La Compagnie-des-Prêtres-de-Saint-Sulpice.
 He married Adrienne Barbier-dit-Le Minime in 1667, having 14 children.
 On March 12, 1675, he was granted land by Charles Le Moyne.

 His third son, François Trudeau (1673–1739) emigrated to French Louisiana.

 He is best known for fighting as a militia man, in particular in the 1662 battle against the Iroquois during the colony's establishment.
 In 1663, he enlisted in the 6th Squadron of the Militia de-la-Sainte-Famille, headed by Governor Paul de-Chomedey-de-Maisonneuve.

 He died in Montréal on July 22, 1712.